Spoyte/ETHBangkok/scroll/README.md

 The solution is located at the end of the documentation, I think it'd be better to move it up: https://docs.scroll.io/en/sdk/guides/devnet-deployment/#troubleshooting

+4. At the end, we were successful on deploying the local devnet on macbook air with 16gb of ram after hitting limitations on a less powerful pc.
+We were able to test transactions, bridging

 ## Screenshots
 <img src="screenshots/screenshot1.png" alt="alt text" width="50%">
 <img src="screenshots/screenshot2.png" alt="alt text" width="50%">